-A handsome detached residence set in a commanding position with stunning panoramic country views, great studio and beautiful gardens.
+A handsome detached village house converted from a school to a comfortable family home, with stunning panoramic views and beautiful gardens.

 The Old School House, as its name suggests, was the former Luppitt School and head teacher's house, being built we believe in the early 1870's and is of traditional construction with both flintstone and rendered exterior elevations under a high pitched slated roof.
 It is extremely attractive with its stone quoins and mullion windows and sits in a commanding position gaining magnificent views over the Luppitt Valley to Hartridge and Dumpdon Hill.
 The property was converted into a residence in the late 1960's/early 1970's and has spacious and well-presented accommodation which still retains quite a number of character features with many of the rooms taking advantage of the beautiful outlook.

-It has adaptable accommodation and worthy of particular mention is the very useful studio which has an oak floor and large sliding doors, and this would suit a variety of needs for a home office/studio, or even with little alteration could become an annexe or provide an income (subject to any planning consents).
-The rooms are of good proportions with both reception rooms benefitting from woodburning stoves and the kitchen is a great family space with plenty of room to eat and a large larder.
-To the first floor there are four double bedrooms, the principal of which is a good sized room with an extensive range of wardrobes, as well as a bathroom and a shower room.
+The accommodation is of generous proportions with both reception rooms benefitting from woodburning stoves and the kitchen is a great family space with plenty of room to eat and a large larder.
+To the first floor there are four double bedrooms, the principal of which is a large room with an extensive range of wardrobes, as well as a bathroom and a shower room.
 The property has been the subject of a programme of improvement in the last decade with efficiency in mind and many of the windows have been replaced, providing double glazing throughout, together with the addition of thermal and photovoltaic solar panels.

 Gardens & Grounds.